 The Levittown Public Library generously supports the arts, including Ivy Lane Players as its theater in residence.

 Essentially, the Library functions as our patron and permits The Ivy Lane Players to perform three shows per year, with the understanding that, as a public library, open to all, no admission fee may be charged.

-We rely solely upon the generosity of our audiences to cover royalty fees and production expenses via a free-will offering.
+We rely solely upon the generosity of our audiences to cover licensing fees to perform plays and production expenses via a free-will offering.
 Despite these tough economic times, our audience members have always been generous and have kept us performing for nearly sixty years.

 The Ivy Lane Players mission is to provide a full evening of theater as a

-The Ivy Lane Players are celebrating nearly sixty years of performing, so we must be doing something right.
+The Ivy Lane Players, begun in 1963, are celebrating nearly sixty years of performing, so we must be doing something right.